 Possession of a controlled or counterfeit substance - It is unlawful for any person to possess a controlled substance or counterfeit substance.
-Penalties for possession of a controlled or counterfeit substance can range from one (1) to twenty (20) years in prison, and fines up to \$15,000 depending on the type of drug (or counterfeit) possessed.
+Penalties for possession of a controlled or counterfeit substance can have a sentence up to thirty (30) years in prison, and fines up to \$15,000 depending on the type of drug (or counterfeit) possessed.

-Minor in possession of alcohol (mandatory suspension of driving privilege) - Under a new provision of Arkansas law, any person under twenty-one (21) years of age who has purchased or is in possession of intoxicating liquor, wine, or beer, in violation of the "Minor in possession of alcohol" statute, will be subject to a mandatory driver's license suspension for 60 days by the Office of Driver Control, whether or not the person was in or about a vehicle at the time of arrest.
+Minor in possession of alcohol (mandatory suspension of driving privilege) - Under Arkansas law, any person under twenty-one (21) years of age who has purchased or is in possession of intoxicating liquor, wine, or beer, in violation of the "Minor in possession of alcohol" statute, will be subject to a mandatory driver's license suspension for 60 days by the Office of Driver Control, whether or not the person was in or about a vehicle at the time of arrest.